 What else do I need to be aware of?

 If you have Type 1 diabetes, you should be given a blood ketone meter and testing strips.
 You can use these to test for ketones if your blood glucose levels are too high or you become unwell.
 Get medical advice immediately if your ketone readings are high.

 Flash Glucose Monitors and CGM monitors are also available to track your blood glucose levels.

 Even though the patient information leaflet for Metformin advises that Metformin shouldn’t be used when planning to become pregnant and during pregnancy, it is increasingly used alone or in combination with insulin in women with gestational and type 2 diabetes.
 Metformin is commonly used in the UK for managing diabetes during pregnancy and breastfeeding.

 Speak to your healthcare professional if you have any questions or concerns.

 Before changing your blood glucose levels

-If you are planning to make a rapid change to your blood glucose levels before you get pregnant, wait until you have had your eye examination and any treatment.
+If you are planning to make a rapid change to your blood glucose levels before you get pregnant, make sure to get an up to date eye examination and any treatment.
 Tight glucose control reduces the risk of eye problems before and during pregnancy.
 A very rapid improvement in blood glucose control can sometimes make diabetes eye problems (retinopathy) worse, so talk to your diabetes eye specialist if you have had serious eye problems.

 1. NICE (2015) Diabetes in pregnancy: management of diabetes and its complications from preconception to the postnatal period, NICE guideline, National Institute for Health and Care Excellence